-- date, and shall be distributed to all commissioners at least two weeks prior to the selection date. - Section 5.
-Grants are made upon the condition that all receipts and a final report (acceptable by the grants manager) be submitted within 60 days of the announcement of the award. - Section 6.
-No member of a grants committee may apply for a grant, and each must recuse himself or herself from any consideration of a proposal in which he or she has a tangible interest. - Section 7.
-Upon adoption of this grant policy by a minimum of four commissioners, the commission may issue a one time request for proposals, notwithstanding other requirements of this article. - Section 8.
+- Section 5.
+Grants are made upon the condition that all receipts and a final report (acceptable by the grants manager) be submitted within 60 days of the announcement of the award. - Section 6.No member of a grants committee may apply for a grant, and each must recuse himself or herselfthemself from any consideration of a proposal in which he or she hasthey have a tangible interest. - Section 7.Upon adoption of this grant policy by a minimum of fiveour commissioners, the commission may issue a one time request for proposals, notwithstanding other requirements of this article.

 Section 8.
+Section 8.
 In the event of an official Public Emergency, as declared by the Mayor of the District of Columbia, this Section 8 of the Grant Policy shall supersede Sections 1-7.
-Under a Public Emergency, ANC 1D's Grant Policy is as follows.
-Grant requests must be for services, programs, or supplies that directly respond to the Public Emergency; otherwise, the grant request reverts to the grantmaking process detailed in Sections 1-7.
+Under a Public Emerge ANC 1D's Grant Policy is as follows.
+Grant requests must be for services, programs, or supplies that directly respond to the Public Emergency; otherwise, the grant request reverts to the grantmaking proce detailed in Sections 1-7.
 All grant priorities, requirements and guidelines must meet those requirements of D.C. law as outlined in Attachment A and D.C.
-Act 23-328, the Coronavirus Support Congressional Review Emergency Amendment Act of 2020.
+Act 23 328, the Coronavirus Support Congressional Review Emergency Amendment Act of 2020.
 Administrative work related to grantmaking will be managed by the commission Treasurer, in consultation with the rest of the Commission and OANC.
-Grant requests may be received only from organizations proposing to provide services that are public in nature and benefit persons who reside or work within the Commission area, unless permitted by DC law.
-The services proposed may not duplicate those that are already performed by the District government, unless permitted by DC law.
-Grants exceeding \$500 require approval by a minimum of four commissioners.
-Grants of less than \$500, but of \$100 or more, require the approval of at least three commissioners.
+Grant requests may be received only from organizations proposing to provide services that are public innature and benefit persons who reside or work within the Commission area, unless permitted by DC law-The services proposed may not duplicate those that are already performed by the District government, unless permitted by DC law.
+Grants exceeding \$500 require approval by a minimum of five four commissioners.
+Grants of less than \$500, but of \$100 or more, require the approval of at least fourthree commissioners.
 Grant requests shall be in electronic form, using the official commission application form as approved by the Office of ANCs.
 Grant requests shall include a description of the proposed project for which the grant is requested; a statement of expected public benefits; the total cost of the proposed project, including other sources of funding, if any; and any requested attachments.
 The Commission shall accept proposals on a rolling basis for the duration of the Public Emergency.
-Proposals shall be received at least four days prior to the selection date, and shall be distributed to all commissioners upon receipt.
-Grants are made upon the condition that all receipts and a final report (acceptable by the commission Treasurer and the Office of ANCs) be submitted within 60 days of the announcement of the award.
-No member of a grants committee may apply for a grant, and each must recuse himself or herself from any consideration of a proposal in which he or she has a tangible interest.
+Proposals shall be receivedat least four days prior to the selection date, and shall be distributed to all commissioners upon receipt.
+Grants are made upon the condition that all receipts and a final report (acceptable by the commission-Treasurer and the Office of ANCs) be submitted within 60 days of the announcement of the award.
+No member of a grants committee may apply for a grant, and each must recuse himself or herselfthemself from any consideration of a proposal in which he or she hasthey have a tangible interest.